chakma-s/ScreenPet/README.md

-# 🦖 ScreenPet — Desktop Dinosaur T-Rex Pet
+# ScreenPet — Desktop Baby Dinosaur T-Rex Pet

 ScreenPet is a lightweight, transparent, always-on-top virtual screen pet designed in a hand-drawn Ghibli sketch style.
 It orbits your cursor, reacts to your inputs, adapts to your system theme, and has a negligible CPU and RAM footprint.

 ---

-## 🎨 Features
+## Features
 1. **Interactive Dynamics**:
    - **Real-Time Keyboard Typing**: When you type anywhere on your OS, the dinosaur sits down and starts typing rapidly on its tiny laptop.
    - **Clicking Mouse**: Shaking your cursor quickly triggers the rapid mouse-clicking animation where the dinosaur holds and clicks a computer mouse.